 Tasmania Cruises: Time to Get Wild

-Tasmania is an island state of Australia and, this slightly triangular piece of wilderness, is located just off the coast of Victoria.
+Tasmania is an island state of Australia.
+This slightly triangular piece of wilderness is located just off the coast of Victoria.
 The half a million residents that call this island home live in small clusters while the rest of the island is dominated by magnificent mountains, lush greenery and stunning landscapes.
 There is plenty of colonial history to be enjoyed here since it was once a penal colony.
 This island also boasts a prosperous wine-producing region and the Tasmanian Devil calls this island its home.
-Cruising to and around Tasmania usually includes visits to several major ports as well as scenic cruising in the most scenic parts of the island.
+Tasmania cruises usually includes visits to several major ports as well as scenic cruising in the most scenic parts of the island.

 Ports in Tasmania: Top Tasmanian Towns

 Hobart is the capital city of Tasmania and, although small, it is a well-established city with plenty to offer.
 Mount Wellington towers over this city which is rich in cultural attractions like the Salamanca Market, several museums and galleries.
 Battery Point is home to fabulous historic architecture and abundant in history.
 If you sign up for a tour beyond the city limits, you will be able to enjoy several natural sights and fascinating historic locations.
 There are three berths at Macquarie Wharf for ships to dock.
 It is an easy walk from the dock to downtown Hobart.

 On the north-west coast you will find the small city of Burnie which is often listed on many itineraries for Tasmania cruises.
 The waterfront has plenty to offer and the view of Emu Bay is superb.
 For those looking to discover more about the local history, the Pioneer Village Museum is a must.
 A commercial port welcomes ships to dock and the free shuttle is available to take passengers for a short trip between the dock and the CBD.